KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 #### 2.12 Early Launch Antimalware (ELAM) and MDAV

 ELAM combats early boot threats (e.g., rootkits, or malicious drivers that can hide from detection) by using a driver named Wdboot.sys that starts before other boot-start drivers.
 ELAM enabled the evaluation of other drivers, and helps the Windows kernel decide whether those drivers should be initialized.

+## Conclusion

+This post got longer that I hoped for, even after cutting quite a bit of details.
+Hopefully it will help have more spherical knowledge around MDE when it is running on an endpoint.

+I hope to see you back in the next posts.